axondeepseg/axondeepseg/docs/source/documentation.rst

                     Higher values of overlap can improve the segmentation at patch borders, but also increase the segmentation time.
 Default value: 25.
 Recommended range of values: [10-100].

 ..
 NOTE ::
-   You can get the detailed description of all the arguments of the **axondeepseg** command at any time by using the **-h** argument:
+   You can get the detailed description of all the arguments of the **ads** command at any time by using the **-h** argument:
    ::

-        axondeepseg -h
+        ads -h

 Segment a single image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To segment a single microscopy image, specify the path to the image to segment in the **-i** argument.
 For instance, to segment the SEM image **'77.png'** of the test dataset that has a pixel size of 0.07 micrometers, use the following command::

-    axondeepseg -t SEM -i test_segmentation/test_sem_image/image1_sem/77.png -s 0.07
+    ads -t SEM -i test_segmentation/test_sem_image/image1_sem/77.png -s 0.07

 The script will use the explicitely specified size argument (here, 0.07) for the segmentation.
 If no pixel size is provided in the arguments, it will automatically read the image resolution encoded in the file **'pixel_size_in_micrometer.txt'** if that file exists in the folder containing the image to segment.
 The segmented acquisition will be saved in the same folder as the acquisition image, with the suffix **'_seg-axonmyelin.png'**, in *png* format, along with the binary axon and myelin segmentation masks (with the suffixes **'_seg-axon.png'** and **'_seg-myelin.png'**).
 In our example, the following output files will be generated: **'77_seg-axonmyelin.png'**, **'77_seg-axon.png'** and **'77_seg-myelin.png'**.

 To segment the same image by using the **'pixel_size_in_micrometer.txt'** file in the folder (i.e. not specifying the pixel size as argument in the command), use the following command::

-    axondeepseg -t SEM -i test_segmentation/test_sem_image/image1_sem/77.png
+    ads -t SEM -i test_segmentation/test_sem_image/image1_sem/77.png

 Segment multiple images of the same resolution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To segment multiple microscopy images of the same resolution that are located in the same folder, specify the path to the folder in the **-i** argument.
 For instance, to segment the images in folder **'test_sem_image/image 1_sem/'** of the test dataset that have a pixel size of 0.07 micrometers, use the following command::

-    axondeepseg -t SEM -i test_segmentation/test_sem_image/image 1_sem/ -s 0.07
+    ads -t SEM -i test_segmentation/test_sem_image/image 1_sem/ -s 0.07

 To segment multiple images of the same folder and of the same resolution by using the **'pixel_size_in_micrometer.txt'** file in the folder (i.e. not specifying the pixel size as argument in the command), use the following folder structure::